farishadzisadikovic/JKarelRobotConverter/README.md

 the application, please follow the instructions below:

 # Installation:
-1. Download the program's folder from the repository.
+1. Download the program's folder from the repository by opening the Terminal and navigate to the "Applications" folder
-2. Locate the "Applications" folder on your macOS system.
+2. Clone the folder by using the command: git clone https://github.com/farishadzisadikovic/JKarelRobotConverter.git
-3. Move the downloaded program folder into the "Applications" folder.
+3. After navigating to the "JKarelRobot Converter" folder run this command to create a standalone executable: pyinstaller --onefile --windowed converterGUI.py
+4. Once this has been created, the application will be located in the 'dist' directory.
+Everything else that has been created could be erased except the application.
-4. The application is now successfully installed and can be accessed from the "Applications" folder.
+5. The application is now successfully installed and can be accessed from the "Applications" folder.